DOB: November 3, 1858

 The medical profession seemed unable to locate his ailment.
 He was taken to the hospital April 21 and underwent an operation for gallstones, and after eight weeks he returned home and seemed to improve somewhat for a while, but finally grew worse and again went to the hospital September 30 and returned a few days later, the physicians claiming they could do nothing for him.

-He leaves a wife, who was Miss Caroline Beseke, two sons, Louis H. and Charles, and one daughter Mrs. Charles Strong.
+He leaves a wife, who was Miss Caroline Beseke, two sons, Louis H. and Charles, and one daughter Mrs. Mary (Charles) Strong.

 The funeral was held from his late home Tuesday afternoon, and was largely attended.
 The remains were brought to Beecher for burial, interment being the St. Luke’s Cemetery.
 Undertakers Hack & Hunte of Beecher were in charge of the funeral.